 - What are the exit barriers?

 - Have you lost to competitors and, if so, why?

 For the final time, summarise your findings in bullet points and decide on a High, Medium or Low label for Competitive Rivalry.
 Remember this section is influenced by the other factors, so take a look at how you’ve labelled the previous areas and consider them in your decision.

 You’ve now got a completed Five Forces analysis, well done!
-It’s helpful to position your current strategy on the diagram, so underneath write a few points about how you’re currently positioning yourself and competing within the marketplace you’ve just detailed.
+It’s helpful to position your current competitive strategy on the diagram, so underneath write a few points about how you’re currently positioning yourself and competing within the marketplace you’ve just detailed.

-Now you’ve completed your analysis you’re ready to make use of it.
+Now you’ve completed your analysis, you’re ready to make use of it.
 Look out for any quick wins, flag internally any concerns, and consider what it teaches you about your future direction.

 We hope you found this guide helpful!
 If you want to go further, check out how to complete a Six Forces model.